Amid growing calls for resignation, Cuomo says he won't step down

-Amid a growing chorus of condemnation from powerful New York politicians and a pair of new exposes that painted his administration as a toxic workplace for young women, Gov. Andrew Cuomo on Friday had a simple response to those calling on him to resign over sexual harassment allegations:
+Amid a growing chorus of condemnation from powerful New York politicians, including Senate Majority Leader Charles Schumer, and a pair of new exposes that painted his administration as a toxic workplace for young women, Gov. Andrew Cuomo on Friday had a simple response to those calling on him to resign over sexual harassment allegations:

 No.

 "I'm not going to resign.
-I was not elected by the politicians; I was elected by the people," Cuomo said Friday.
+I was not elected by the politicians; I was elected by the people," Cuomo said Friday afternoon.

 He repeatedly denied allegations that he sexually harassed multiple women.